 In August 2020, City First Bank in Washington, D.C., and Los Angeles-based Broadway Federal Bank agreed to merge to create the biggest Black-led bank in the US.
 The deal, scheduled to close in the first half of this year, comes at a time when more banks are focusing on addressing racial inequality.
 City First Bank CEO Brian Argrett was named CEO of the merged firm, while Broadway CEO Wayne-Kent Bradshaw was named chair of its nine-member board.

-There are, of course, many, many more individuals who have contributed to the ascent of African Americans on Wall Street and beyond.
-While African Americans have long been an integral part of the financial industry, the journey towards greater representation and inclusion continues.
+There are, of course, many, many more individuals who have contributed to the ascent of Black Americans on Wall Street and beyond.
+While Black Americans have long been an integral part of the financial industry, the journey towards greater representation and inclusion continues.

 - Social Responsibility